Work at Blueline

 - Dependability and thoroughness.

-- Working towards or recently completed a Bachelor’s degree in Civil Engineering or Environmental Engineering from a four-year college or university.
+- Bachelor’s degree in Civil Engineering or Environmental Engineering from a four-year college or university.

-- Knowledge of Microsoft Office, including Word, Excel, and Outlook.
+- Knowledge of Microsoft Office, including Word, Excel, Outlook, and Project.

-- Working knowledge of hydrologic modeling software such as KCRTS, WWHM3, or WWHM2012; MGSFlood; and StormShed to analyze and size stormwater facilities and pipe systems is a plus.
+- Working knowledge of hydrologic modeling software such as KCRTS, WWHM3, or WWHM2012; MGSFlood; and StormShed to analyze and size stormwater facilities and pipe systems.

-- Ability to operate basic office equipment such as telephones, computers, and copy machines.
+- Ability to operate basic office equipment such as telephones, computers, fax, and copy machines.